-With use, the belt will start to stretch and become loose as its tension on the deck decreases.
+With use, the belt will start to stretch.
+It will become loose as its tension on the deck decreases.
 If it feels like you’re slipping or that the belt is skipping around, then you may have to adjust the tension of the belt.

-You need to tighten the tension bolts at the end of the treadmill.
-You don’t want to tighten the belt too much, as this can cause damage.
-You should check what the manufacturers recommend in the owner’s manual, otherwise, it’s best to use ¼ turn increments to adjust the belt.
+This is done by tightening the tension bolts at the end of the treadmill.
+Be careful not to tighten the belt too much, as this can cause damage.
+Check what the manufacturers recommend in the owner’s manual.
+Otherwise, it’s best to use ¼ turn increments to adjust the belt.

-After making each ¼ turn adjustment, test the treadmill out at a speed of 3.0 before making further adjustments.
+After making each ¼ turn adjustment, test the treadmill out at a speed of 3 mph before making further adjustments.
 This will help you to slowly get the tension on the belt right without over-tightening it.

 7. Replace belt

-Make sure to check the seam to see if it’s starting to tear or fray, as this can be a vulnerable spot on the belt.
-Sometimes you’ll notice that there’s wear and tear at the seam first, so it’s always good to check the seam thoroughly.
+Take a look at the seam, too, to see if it’s starting to tear or fray, as this can be a vulnerable spot on the belt.
+Sometimes you’ll notice that there’s wear and tear at the seam first, so it’s always good to check that area thoroughly.

-If the belt feels worn or you’ve noticed that it’s starting to fray, check the warranty as the belt may still be covered.
+If the belt feels worn or you’ve noticed that it’s starting to fray, check the warranty.
+The belt may still be covered.
 If you haven’t replaced a treadmill belt before, then it’s best to call a repairman and have them install it.

-This will help maintain a warranty on the new belt, but more importantly, you don’t want to damage the deck or springs trying to replace the belt.
+This will help maintain a warranty on the new belt, but more importantly, you don’t want to damage the deck or springs trying to replace the belt yourself.

 8. Get a treadmill mat for underneath

 When you set up your treadmill, make sure that you put it on top of a treadmill mat.
-This will help keep dust, dirt, pet dander or fluff from getting on to the belt, deck and in the motor compartment.
+This will help keep dust, dirt, and pet dander from getting on to the belt, deck and in the motor compartment.

-A treadmill mat can help protect the floor from the force of the treadmill feet, when combined with the force of the runner and the weight of the treadmill.
-This will prevent the machine’s feet from scuffing, denting or even chipping the floor.
+A treadmill mat protects the floor from the force of the treadmill feet, too.
+The combined the force of the runner and the weight of the treadmill can easily damage wooden floors, and sometimes tile, too.
+A mat will prevent the machine’s feet from scuffing, denting or even chipping the surface beneath it.